-A: No, office exclusives may not be publicly marketed, nor are they syndicated.
-Once the listing is Active in the MLS, it will be syndicated and actively marketed on platforms of the broker’s choosing.
+A: Office exclusives may not be publicly marketed in any way.
+However, once a listing is Active in the MLS, it will be syndicated and actively marketed on platforms of the broker’s choosing.

-Q: Will Coming Soon listings syndicate to Zillow, Realtor.com, RealScout, HomeSnap or others during that period?
+Q: Will Coming Soon listings syndicate to Realtor.com, RealScout, Homesnap or others during that period?

 Q: Can a broker market the property while Coming Soon, before Going Live on the MLS?